SanneBerends/LAMAS/docs/discussion.markdown

 of the range is what is needed to know if the player can safely call ‘Bever’.
 Therefore, the Kripke model does not add valuable knowledge in all games, just in those where the opponent happens to pick a card from the discard pile.

-Furthermore, ‘Bever’ can only be called based on the Kripke model if the cards of the player are lower to those of the opponent.
+Furthermore, ‘Bever’ can only be called based on the Kripke model if the cards of the player are lower than those of the opponent.
 In our simplified game with just four card values, there are also games in which the card values of the players are too similar for any of the two to call ‘Bever’.
-In the original game, this problem would decrease, since the differences in card values between players are usually larger.
+In the original game with ten card values, this problem would decrease since the differences in card values between players are usually larger.

 To conclude: we saw that the use of a Kripke model and public announcements to update this model can guide the